m7amd777/NASA_GalaxyOD/README.md

 ```bash
 python app.py
 ```
-3. Open your browser and go to:
+3. Open your browser and go to the port that shows in the terminal for you, example:
 [http://localhost:5000](http://localhost:5000)

 ---